quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 A Reference Set identifier is a unique integer that maps to a Reference Set known to applications using the set.
 Public, well-known reference sets can be registered as described in the IANA Considerations section of this document.

-The Reference Set definition is encoded as a JSCN array, where the first value is the Reference Set identifier followed by all of the UTF-8 string keys.
+The Reference Set definition is encoded as a JCoR array, where the first value is the Reference Set identifier followed by all of the UTF-8 string keys.
 A key's position in the array is the byte value with which it is replaced.

-Any Reference Set can include another Reference Set by encoding the second set's identifer in the JSCN array that defines the first Reference Set.
+Any Reference Set can include another Reference Set by encoding the second set's identifer in the JCoR array that defines the first Reference Set.
 Any byte strings in the definition array are then replaced with the key from the references contained in the second Reference Set.

 JSON UTF-8 strings representing keys or values are first checked against all active references (if any) for possible replacement.
 A replacement is always a CBOR byte string (type 2) of length 1, where the single byte represents the index value of the key in the references array from 1-255.
 Value 0 and byte lengths greater than 1 are reserved for future use.

-When a JSCN decoder generates JSON values from CBOR and it encounters a CBOR byte string (type 2), single byte value MUST match the array offset of the active references to be used as the replacement for that byte string.
+When a JCoR decoder generates JSON values from CBOR and it encounters a CBOR byte string (type 2), single byte value MUST match the array offset of the active references to be used as the replacement for that byte string.

 The following is the encoded form of a Reference Set as defined by the JSON array of `[1,"map","value","array","one","two","three","bool","neg","simple","ints"]`: